msight-tech/research-charnet/README.md

     Linjie Xing, Zhi Tian, Weilin Huang, and Matthew R. Scott;
     In: Proceedings of the IEEE International Conference on Computer Vision (ICCV), 2019.

-Note: training code will be released later, 'watch' this repo to stay tuned.

 ## Installation